- We advise you to exercise normal safety precautions in Greece.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

-You must carry identification documents, such as a clear photocopy of your passport, with you at all times.
+You must carry photographic identification, such as a clear photocopy of your passport, with you at all times.
 It is recommended that your original Australian passport be kept in a safe location.

 Driving offences attract heavy penalties.